 Aaron’s RT Page—Reader’s theater scripts, plus info on his published script collections.

 Looking for something special?
 See Aaron’s Indexes to find books, stories, and scripts by title, age, genre, theme, place, time, ethnic group, religion, mythology, holiday, or activity.
 Or you can just search Aaron.

 For email notice of new books, stories, and scripts, subscribe to Aaron’s Update.

-If you are interested in reprinting, reposting, or otherwise using works on Aaron’s Web site—and if permission is not granted on the piece itself—please contact Aaron with details.
+If you are interested in reprinting, reposting, or otherwise using works from Aaron’s Web site—and if permission is not granted on the piece itself—please contact Aaron with your details.
 In most cases he controls the rights, but otherwise he will let you know who to contact.

 Aaron regrets he no longer allows use of his work in educational testing or related materials.
 If you’d like to know why, see his article “This Is Not a Test.”

 He also does not grant rights to use rewritten, abridged, or “simplified” versions of his work.
 Texts must be complete and intact, with no more than normal copyediting.